The Yale Herald

 The Yale Herald is a newspaper run by undergraduate students at Yale University since 1986.
-A weekly, the paper aims to provide in-depth, investigative reporting, and includes personal essays, interviews, opinion pieces, culture articles, reviews, and feature coverage of campus and local events.
-The paper has a circulation of about 3,000 and is distributed free of charge throughout the Yale campus.
+Published weekly, the paper covers campus and local events and aims to provide in-depth investigative reporting; it also includes essays, interviews, creative writing, opinion pieces, culture articles, and reviews.
+The paper has a circulation of more than 2,000 and is distributed free of charge throughout Yale’s campus.